leandroroser/formatG/README.md

 formatG is an R package for genetic data formatting, written in C++.
 The package allows to work with small and big data tables.
 For this latter purpose, the package uses the libraries "dbR6"" and "reader" (the latter also developed in C++) and available on this GitHub repository ([https://github.com/leandroroser/reader](https://github.com/leandroroser/reader), [https://github.com/leandroroser/dbR6](https://github.com/leandroroser/dbR6)).
 The dbR6 package consists of an interface to SQLite based on a R6 class.
 The interaction with the formatG package allows to store, process and retrieve genetic data from a database in chunks, thus removing the need to store data in memory and allowing to process large files.
-The reader package allows to read large files from disk, using a file pointer to locate the next chunk (while the read.table native R function needs to read all the data up to the next chunk and skips those rows, which makes it slower while increasing data size).
+The reader package allows to read large files from disk.

 ### Example